ELECTRIC GOLF CART ACCESS FOR FAIRFIELD BEACH AREA DURING THE SUMMER

 - Increases property value due to the reasons above, and because it adds a local uniqueness that other towns will admire.

 We need your support to create the needed influence to establish such a program.
 Please, sign the petition and pass along to your friends.
+Most importantly, this petition initiative is meant to seek feedback both positive and negative.
+Many of us think this is a great initiative but we only want to move forward if the vast majority of Fairfield Beach residents think the same.
+All ideas welcomed.

 (subject to further revisions based on neighborhood and Police Commission feedback)